IVSoftware/wpf-splash/README.md

         Height = 300;
         ShowInTaskbar = true;
         localCenterToScreen();
-        // Do this BEFORE closing the splash.
-It's a smoke-and-mirrors
+        // ^^^^ Do all this BEFORE closing the splash.
+It's a smoke-and-
-        // trick that hides some of the ugly transient draws. splash.Close();
+        //      mirrors trick that hides some of the ugly transient draws. splash.Close();

         #region L o c a l M e t h o d s